This post may contain affiliate links. See my disclosure policy.

 Styled flatlay of whipped feta dip surrounded by pita, za’atar, lemons, and fresh mint.

 Feta cheese is bold, salty, and delightfully tangy.
-But, if there’s one thing feta cheese isn’t, it’s spreadable.
+But, if there’s one thing feta cheese is not, it’s spreadable.
 Fortunately, this creamy whipped feta dip is here to save the day!
-This simple recipe combines feta cheese, thick Greek yogurt, extra-virgin olive oil, fresh garlic, and just a hint of lemon juice in a food processor or blender to create the creamiest, fluffiest whipped feta dip ever.
+This simple whipped feta recipe blends block feta cheese, Greek yogurt, olive oil, garlic, and lemon juice into a creamy, tangy, spreadable dip that is ready in 5 minutes.
 Enjoy it with homemade pita bread, added to these 20-minute gyro wraps, or swirled into your next bowl of spicy penne arrabbiata.

 A top-down view of all the ingredients needed to make whipped feta dip.
 In the center, a block of feta cheese sits on a plate.
 Surrounding it are small bowls of black pepper, salt, Greek yogurt, olive oil, and a single garlic clove.
 There is also a halved lemon on the right.
 The ingredients are clearly labeled and arranged on a white marble countertop.